 In the virtual era, especially following the COVID-19 pandemic, various domains have undergone transformations that have changed the way we operate.
 These changes have not bypassed the realms of planners and landscape architects.
-In my opinion, there is currently an underutilization of the available tools in the interface between planning and the digital world.
-These changes led me to question how the new tools offered by the virtual world can be better leveraged.
-From this broad field, I chose to explore how pre-execution planning can be examined to meet the needs of the target population.
-The project "Between Screen and Reality" combines virtual reality (VR) technologies and intelligent virtual agents.
-These technologies, drawn from software development and game design, are integrated with the knowledge from the field of landscape architecture.
-This integration creates an innovative tool that, from its inception, precisely, interestingly, and swiftly examines the effectiveness of planning.
-Additionally, the tool allows planners to understand how people interact with physical space – where they prefer to go, to which points they are drawn, where they linger, and where they encounter difficulties in usage.
-For example, due to mobility limitations or visual impairments.

-I chose to examine the use of the tool in the environment of "Parents' House" in the new northern neighborhood of Tel Aviv.
-This environment contains other public buildings, with the Parents' House located adjacent to a hospital.
-The majority of the population in Parents' House is characterized by various physical disabilities.
-The ultimate goal of the project is to demonstrate that through the use of the tool, a more accommodating environment can be created for the target population.
+At present, readily available tools are underutilized at the interface between planning and the digital world, and it is unclear how the new tools offered by the virtual world can be better leveraged.
+In this context, I explore how pre-execution planning can be examined to meet the needs of the target population.
+The project “Between Screen and Reality” combines virtual-reality technologies and intelligent virtual agents.
+These technologies, drawn from software development and game design, are integrated with knowledge from the field of landscape architecture.
+This integration creates an innovative tool that is able to precisely, interestingly, and rapidly examine the effectiveness of planning.
+Additionally, the tool allows planners to understand how people interact with physical space—where they prefer to go, which points they are drawn to, where they linger, and where they encounter difficulties in usage (e.g., due to mobility limitations or visual impairments).
+The use of this tool is examined in the environment of Parents’ House in the new northern neighborhood of Tel Aviv.
+This environment contains other public buildings, with Parents’ House located adjacent to a hospital.
+The majority of people in Parents’ House have various physical disabilities.
+The ultimate goal of the project is to demonstrate that, by using the tool, a more accommodating environment can be created for the target population.

 Amiel Libling: The Leftover Network